 There are two important reasons why dentists need to pay attention to upcoming changes and understand the potential impact to dental patients and one's dental practice.
-First, with 35,000 licensed dentists in California and more than 5 million Californians enrolled in Medicare (according to 2012 Centers for Medicare and Medicaid Services (CMS) statistics), simple arithmetic shows that there are almost 1,100 Medicare patients per dentist in the state.
-That is a lot of potential patients who may be impacted with the upcoming Medicare changes.
+First, with 35,000 licensed dentists in California and more than 5 million Californians enrolled in Medicare, simple arithmetic shows that there are almost 1,100 Medicare patients per dentist in the state.
 Secondly, CMS issued a recent rule requiring all physicians and eligible professionals — including dentists — who prescribe Part D-covered drugs to be enrolled in Medicare or opt out for those prescriptions to be covered under Part D by June 1, 2015.

 The U.S. Environmental Protection Agency (EPA) has released new proposed standards to cut discharges of dental amalgam to the environment under the Clean Water Act.
 The proposed rule would require all affected dentists to control mercury discharges to Publicly Owned Treatment Works (POTWs).
 Specifically, it would require them to cut their dental amalgam discharges to a level using amalgam separators and the use of other "Best Management Practices," according to an EPA statement.